-President Joe Biden has granted a pardon to his son, Hunter Biden, who was facing sentencing for two criminal cases.
-The decision marks an unprecedented reversal, as President Biden had previously—and repeatedly—promised not to use his executive authority to pardon his son or commute his sentence.
+On December 1, Biden granted his most controversial pardon to his son, Hunter Biden, who was facing sentencing in two criminal cases.
+The decision represents an unprecedented reversal, as President Biden had previously—and repeatedly—promised not to use his executive authority to pardon or commute his son’s sentence.

 “Today, I signed a pardon for my son Hunter,” the 82-year-old stated on Sunday, Dec.
 1. “I believe in the justice system, but as I have wrestled with this, I also believe raw politics has infected this process and it led to a miscarriage of justice,” Biden added.
 “I hope Americans will understand why a father and a President would come to this decision.”

-Find out who else Biden has pardoned as his presidency nears its end.
+Find out who else Biden has granted clemency to as his presidency nears its end.

 A federal pardon is a power granted to the president of the United States under Article II, Section 2 of the Constitution.
 This clemency power allows the president to pardon all federal criminal offenses, except those related to impeachment.

-Including his son, Biden has pardoned 25 individuals and commuted 132 sentences during his presidency, according to data from the Justice Department.
+With Thursday’s announcement, Biden will have pardoned 64 individuals and commuted nearly 1,632 sentences during his presidency, according to data from the Justice Department, last updated on November 27 for commutations and December 2 for pardons.

 Biden has granted clemency to many individuals, including entire groups.
 In 2022, he took executive action to pardon more than 6,500 people convicted of simple marijuana possession under federal and D.C. laws, a measure he expanded in 2023.
 Earlier this year, he also issued a blanket pardon for LGBTQ+ service members discharged from the military due to their sexual orientation or gender identity.